nationskollen/docs/api/README.md

 }
 ```

-The `errors` array can contain an arbitrary amount of errors.
+The `errors` array can contain any amount of errors.

 ### Activity levels
 Activity levels update dynamically depending on how much estimated people are